CHRONIC PAIN CHAMPIONS

 • Psychosocial intervention – To change self-limiting thoughts and provide coping skills using acceptance commitment therapy and cognitive behavioral therapy.

-• Physical therapy/exercise – To build strength and endurance.
+• Physical therapy/exercise – To build strength and endurance while reducing fear of exercise and activity.

 • Occupational therapy – To modify and moderate daily life activities.